prime31/Nez/FAQs/PipelineImporters.md

+## Normal Map Generator
+The Normal Map Generator uses the TextureImporter in the Pipeline Tool.
+Select NormalMapProcessor as the Processor to generate a normal map.
+Several options are available that affect how the normal map is generated.
+The order of operations is the following:

+- (optional) flatten image to two colors (one for transparent and one for opaque: `opaqueColor` and `transparentColor` params.
+This is for generating rim lighting normal maps)
+- (optional) blur in color or grayscale (`blurType` and `blurDeviation` params)
+- generate normal map using sobel or 5 tap (both methods have invertX/invertY params. `useSobelFilter` uses the `sobelStrength` and the 5 tap method uses the `nonSobelBias` param)

 ## XMLTemplateMaker
 This isn't so much an importer as a helper to make your own importer.
 It does not create any xnb files.
 The XML file passed to this processor should just be a System.string with the namespace.class of the type that you want a tempalate for, like below: